mikus31/for-pure-strategy/README.md

 ### Paragraph Bio

-200-300 words goes here
+200-300 words

 ### Projects

-2-to-5 sentence description of any highlights
+two-to-five sentence description of any projects

 ### Skills, Experience, and Level of Expertise

+Skills

+..* ArcGIS, QGIS
+..* Python
+..* LeafletJS

+Experience

+..* 14 years of professional experience as a cartographer, GIS Analyst, and GIS Manager ..* Master's Degree in Digital Mapping from the University of Kentucky ..* Bachelor's Degree in Geography from Louisiana State University

+Level of Expertise

-list goes here
+..* goes here